 with names crossed off, Jan 28, 1914

-What it generally meant was that the individual got on the ship but didn't get off at that port of arrival.
-This could have been because the individual died while on board, but it could also mean that they simply remained on board until disembarking at a secondary port of call.
+What it really meant was that the person did not get off the ship.
+As mentioned, that could be because the person died on board, or because they never got on board to begin with, it could also mean that the individual didn't get off the ship at that port of arrival but rather remained on board until disembarking at a secondary port of call.
 This was the case with some of my ancestors, who arrived in New York on January 28, 1914 on board the Taormina, but their names are crossed off so they didn't got off the ship there.
 There is then a second passenger list from their arrival in Philadelphia a couple days later on January 30, 1914 where their names were not crossed off.

 |Australia Domenica Scioli was born and died on board the ship she was|